 The faculty’s contributions to knowledge—both to the students they teach and within their chosen fields —reflect a commitment to teaching, research, scholarship, public policy, and artistic creativity.
 Scholars and industry leaders cultivate students’ analytical abilities, critical thinking capacity, cultural awareness, and ethical sensibility while training them to become leaders and innovators in their fields.
 Through executive education, continuing studies, and public events, Baruch engages the larger civic and international community that includes its supportive alumni who extend the College’s visibility and nurture its global reputation.

-The College has enjoyed a steady increase in academic excellence, global recognition, and prominence as reflected in numerous additional rankings.
-Select highlights include:
+The College has enjoyed a steady increase in academic excellence, global recognition, and prominence as determined by a host of independent agencies, among them:

-- Business Insider: Ranked Baruch College at #7 on its list of “10 Best Colleges for a Job on Wall Street.”
+- Business Insider ranked Baruch at #7 on its list of “10 Best Colleges for a Job on Wall Street.”

 - Baruch College has been recognized by the U.S. Department of Education as Excelling in Access to Affordable Education and Student Success.

 Baruch’s urban campus has a mix of state-of-the-art facilities and buildings requiring major renovations.
 The College’s top capital priority is the phased renovation of the Field Building at 17 Lexington Avenue, a major academic hub constructed in 1928 that is in need of significant upgrades.
 In Spring 2017 the first phase of work began.
 When complete, it will include a completely reconfigured and ADA-compliant entrance and lobby, including a new glass front that lets in natural light; modernized elevators; and an upgraded Con Edison electrical vault that will provide greater electrical capacity for the campus’s needs.